decred/dcrstakepool/README.md

   - To accommodate changes to the gRPC API, dcrstakepool/stakepoold had their API versions changed to require/advertize 4.0.0.
 This requires performing the upgrade steps outlined below.
+- **KNOWN ISSUE** Total tickets count reported by stakepoold may not be totally accurate until low fee tickets that have been added to the database can be marked as voted.
+This will be resolved by future work. ([#201](https://github.com/decred/dcrstakepool/issues/201)).

 ## Git Tip Upgrade Guide